sori424/runLLM/README.md

 pip3 install cupy-cuda115
 ```

-Check your cuda version by `nvidia-smi`.
 Then, check whether your system already has NCCL installed by the command below.

 ```
 python3 -c "from cupy.cuda import nccl"